RECREATIONAL THERAPEUTIC SERVICE

 The ENCORE Music Programme is available to children and young people across Bedfordshire and Luton.

-ENCORE is a six-week music-based programme for up to eight children and young people experiencing mild difficulties around anxiety, low self-esteem and low confidence.
+ENCORE is a six-week music-based programme for up to eight children, ages between 7-11, experiencing mild difficulties around anxiety, low self-esteem and low confidence.

 Throughout the ENCORE programme we focus on a variety of topics including: